cbm-fles/flesnet/doc/monitoring.md

 portable data-source names instead of hashes specific to the local `Grafana to InfluxDB` configuration.

 This HowTo will explain:
-- the installation and configuration of recent versions of InfluxDB to be compatible with the FLESnet monitoring
+- the installation and configuration of recent versions of InfluxDB to be compatible with the Flesnet monitoring
 - the installation and configuration of recent versions of Grafana to be compatible with the the InfluxDB setup in previous step
 - the importation of the dashboards in Grafana